 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus.
 You must not rely on any unauthorized information or representations.
-This prospectus is an offer to sell only the shares of Common Stock offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
+This prospectus is an offer to sell only the Units offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
 The information contained in this prospectus is current only as of its date.